 - You aren’t a good candidates for a procedure that cures you

 Your doctor will insert a catheter into a vein in your groin and slide it up to the AV node, a nerve that conducts electrical impulses between the top and bottom chambers of your heart.
 They’ll send radiofrequency energy through the catheter to destroy the AV node.
-This stops the signals that lead to AFib.
+This stops the signals that lead to rapid heart rates with AFib.

 Then they’ll implant a pacemaker into your chest.
 This electronic device lies under the skin of your upper chest.
 It’s connected to one or two wires that are inserted through a vein and sit in your heart.
 It delivers painless electric pulses that make your heart beat.

 Your doctor also might recommend you take some simple steps to help keep your heart healthy: